5 Places Where Smart Shoppers Buy The Best Cars

 Used cars aren't as plentiful or as cheap as they once were.
-According to Jim Gorzelany at Forbes, "The National Automobile Dealers Association (NADA) in Orlando, FL. predicts the average used car (up to eight years old) will cost $14,375 this year, which is down by just 0.8% from $14,500 in 2012."
+According to Kelley Blue Book (KBB), in April 2022, the average used car sold for $28,365 (this was an increase of more than $1,100 compared to March 2022).
 Finding a place to buy a used car that you can trust at a price you can afford is getting more challenging since many people are driving cars longer in an effort to save money.

 It's not impossible to find used cars at a good value with relative ease - but you have to be a smart shopper.
 “Prices can vary substantially from city to city, and depending on where you live, it may pay to look beyond your ZIP code to find greater savings,” said Langley Steinert, founder and CEO of CarGurus